xtudbxk/SEC-tensorflow/README.md

 > pip install pydensecrf

+*note*: from the page of [pydensecrf](https://github.com/lucasb-eyer/pydensecrf), maybe you should upgrade the cython to a newer version befor install it.

 ##### 2. Download the data and model

 1. for pascal data, please referring to its [official website](http://host.robots.ox.ac.uk/pascal/VOC/).
 Just download it and extract in the data/ .